alanmitchell/mini-monitor/docs/source/1-wire-sensors-and-cabling.rst

-.. _one-wire-sensors-and-cabling:
+.. _1-wire-sensors-and-cabling:

-1 Wire Sensors and Cabling
+1-Wire Sensors and Cabling
 ==========================

 The diagram below shows the basic design of a 1-Wire sensor network used